Home / Series / CinemaStix / Aired Order /

 What do the first two Harry Potter movies and the first two Home Alone movies have in common?
 Quite a lot, actually.
 Director Chris Columbus made two of the greatest Christmas comedies in the early 90s with Home Alone.
 But when it came time to direct Harry Potter, it laid a surprisingly firm foundation, from similar protagonists, plot beats, style and tone.
 Today I'll show off some of those comparisons.

-• S2023E28 When the movie is too quotable to fail
+• S2023E28 Writing Office Space: when the movie is too quotable to fail

 • December 30, 2023